cmusphinx/cmusphinx.github.io/wiki/decodertuning.md

 speech sounds tend to be long and hence the acoustic characteristics of the speech change slowly.

-Frame downsampling can be enabled with the ''-ds'' argument.
-Try ''-ds 2'' at first.
+Frame downsampling can be enabled with the `-ds` argument.
+Try `-ds 2` at first.
 It's probably not a good idea to go higher than 3.

 ## Acknowledgements